dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 - clojurescript
 ---

 If you read my last posts you might notice that I really like editors.
-There is something about finding better and better tools is very interesting and fun.
-Plus using a new tool for a couple of weeks is keeping things super fresh!
+Something about finding better and better tools is very interesting and fun.
+Plus using a new tool for a couple of weeks is keeping things fresh and new even if you work on the same code.

 The problem is that since I started using [spacemacs](http://dvcrn.github.io/2015/10/13/my_dream_editor.html), I can't really use anything else.
 It just... doesn't work.
 The shortcuts are too awkward, get overriden by third party plugins and all the manual config orchestration is just a pain.